Treating Your Child's Earache Naturally

 Ear Infections 101

-When there is an infection in the middle ear, the associated swelling of the Eustachian tube makes it difficult to drain the middle ear of fluid, often leading to—you guessed it!—a sore ear.
+When there is an infection in the middle ear, kids' underdeveloped anatomy along with the associated swelling of the Eustachian tube makes it difficult to drain the middle ear of fluid, often leading to—you guessed it!—a sore ear.
 While most uncomplicated ear infections will resolve themselves within a few days using the “watchful waiting” approach, some extra pesky ones may require antibiotics to fix the problem.
 Whether antibiotics are needed or not, having a few naturopathic tricks in your medicine cabinet can help.

 Two types of ear infectionsOtitis Media